Uranium Price: Is Uranium Ready To Mount A Rally

 In the past seven years, the uranium market has faced a supply deficit of approximately 50 million pounds, leaving mine production unable to meet demand, which sits at 180 million pounds.
 Despite this, the deficit has been filled annually with 50 million pounds from alternative sources.
 In addition, the Sprott Physical Uranium Trust and Yellow Cake have acquired a further 70 million pounds.

 While 90% of uranium demand is met through primary production from mines, secondary supplies from recycling and stockpiles supplement the market.
-Unlike other mineral commodities, uranium has not followed the long-term trend of declining real prices due to cyclical fluctuations, with depressed prices in the 1980s and 1990s followed by a recovery from 2003 to 2009 before weakening again.
+Unlike other mineral commodities, uranium has not followed the long-term trend of declining real prices due to cyclical fluctuations.
+Depressed prices in the 1980s and 1990s were followed by a recovery from 2003 to 2009 before weakening again.

 Most uranium trade occurs through long-term contracts of 3-15 years, with prices tied to the spot price at the time of delivery.
 Despite the recent supply deficit caused by the Ukraine conflict, CEO Ian Purdy of Paladin Energy Ltd. expects a record year of term contracting.
 The company plans to restart the Langer Heinrich mine in Namibia by the first quarter of 2024.
 Industry veterans believe uranium prices still need to increase to spur significant mine restarts or capital-intensive builds.